Calculate Your eCommerce Conversion Rate Formula Included!

 So, to recap:

-- How do you calculate the conversion rate?
+- How do you calculate the conversion rate formula

-- What is a typical conversion rate for eCommerce?
+- What is a typical campaign conversion rate for eCommerce?

-According to Google, conversion rates are calculated by dividing the number of conversions by the number of total ad interactions that can be tracked to a conversion during the same time period.
+According to Google, they calculate conversion rate by dividing the number of conversions by the number of total ad interactions that can be tracked to a conversion during the same time period.
 The goal conversion rate is calculated as the number of goal conversions divided by the number of sessions, times 100.

 Ready to increase your own eCommerce conversion rate?